leunga1000/cprsearchfastapi/README.md

 ### Summary

 Thought this would be a simpler implementation rather than Django, so thought I'd take the opportunity to use FastAPI for a slightly larger project.

 The data is stored in memory, so could be the basis of a sharded application, but may want to drop to a lower level language.
 Otherwise look into scaled DBs e.g. Redis/ES/Aurora

+For a fully structured source package layout etc see the Django implementation.

 ### Installation